hanjinliu/impy/docs/tutorial_viewer.rst

     - ``ip.gui.points`` returns a list of points in the layer list as ``MarkerFrame``.

-*Example* Apply Gaussian filter to the first image in the viewer, and againg send the result to the viewer.
+*Example:* Apply Gaussian filter to the first image in the viewer, and againg send the result to the viewer.

 .. code-block:: python